pieces-app/pieces-os-client-sdk-for-python/docs/FlattenedAsset.md

 # FlattenedAsset

 An Asset Model representing data extracted from an Application connecting a group of data containing one or more Formats.
-[DAG Compatible - Directed Acyclic Graph Data Structure]  FlattenedAsset prevent Cycles in Reference because all outbound references are strings as opposed to crosspollinated objects.  i.e. FlattenedFormat.formats is Type String[] or List\\<String\\>, FlattenedFormat.preview is Type String, and FlattenedFormat.original is Type String
+[DAG Compatible - Directed Acyclic Graph Data Structure]  FlattenedAsset prevent Cycles in Reference because all outbound references are strings as opposed to crosspollinated objects.  i.e. FlattenedFormat.preview is Type String, and FlattenedFormat.original is Type String

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **var_schema** | [**EmbeddedModelSchema**](EmbeddedModelSchema.md) |  | [optional]